i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

 ---

-#### Part 3: The Debug Challenge (In-Game)
+#### Practice Problem 2.8.4: Debug Challenge

 > In the world download for this module, you will find a section labeled "Module 2 Debug Challenge."
-I have built a circuit that is *supposed* to implement the logic for the greenhouse alarm from Part 2: `M OR (T AND !W)`.
+I have built a circuit that is *supposed* to implement the logic for the greenhouse alarm from Part 2: $M \text{ OR } (T \text{ AND } \text{NOT } W)$ [$M \lor (T \land \neg W)$].
 >
 > However, it's giving the wrong output for some input combinations!
 Your mission is to use your knowledge of truth tables and circuit tracing to diagnose the mistake in the Redstone wiring and fix it so it functions correctly.
 Good luck!

+---

+#### Key Terms (Module 2)

+-   **Boolean Algebra**: A branch of mathematics for working with true/false values (1/0), using operators like AND, OR, and NOT.
+-   **Logic Gate**: A physical or virtual device that implements a Boolean operation.
+-   **Primitive Gate**: A basic, indivisible logic gate from which more complex gates are built.
+In our course, these are NOT and OR.
+-   **Composite Gate**: A logic gate constructed by combining primitive gates (e.g., an AND gate built from NOT and OR gates).
+-   **Truth Table**: A chart showing all possible input/output combinations for a logic gate or circuit.
+-   **Diode**: A component that allows an electrical signal to pass in only one direction.
+In Minecraft, the Redstone Repeater acts as a perfect diode.
+-   **Functionally Complete**: A set of gates from which any Boolean function can be built (e.g., just NAND or just NOR).
+-   **Bitwise Operation**: A software operation that manipulates individual bits of a number.
+-   **XOR (Exclusive OR)**: Outputs 1 if inputs are different; used in both hardware and software for unique logic tricks.

 ---